Stretch Demise Mandates Beneficiary Review

 Under the old rules, with proper planning the life expectancy of the beneficiary could generally be utilized to determine the minimum annual distribution requirement (RMD).
 For example, if the beneficiary of an IRA is age 50 under the old rule distributions could be taken out over 34.2 years.
 This distribution option was referred to as “stretch.”

 For all other “designated beneficiaries,” the stretch rules are replaced with a rule requiring that all distributions from defined contribution retirement plans and IRAs be distributed in its entirety by the end of the tenth (10th) year following the year of death of the owner.
-Technically, the annual RMD is replaced with a single RMD that occurs 10 years following the year of the participant’s death.
-This distribution is referred to as the 10-year rule.
+Technically, the annual RMD is replaced with an RMD that occurs 10 years following the year of the participant’s death.
+This distribution is referred to as the 10-Year Rule.
 Considering the new distribution requirements, it is imperative that your clients have all their beneficiary designations reviewed.

 Situations Where Designated Beneficiary May Need Revision.